LongTangGithub/chatpdf/README.md

 ## Getting Started

+1. git clone the project
+2. cd into the project directory
+3. Install the dependencies using npm install or yarn install
-First, run the development server:
+4. Run the development server:
 ```bash
 npm run dev
 # or